-This September all students have had a baseline assessment using PIVATs 5 (Performance Indicators for Valued Assessment and Targeted Learning) for reading, writing, and elements of maths.
+During September all students have a baseline assessment using PIVATs 5 (Performance Indicators for Valued Assessment and Targeted Learning) for reading, writing, and elements of maths.
 We have also used reading, spelling and number tests to determine their age equivalent score where appropriate.

 From the baseline assessment process and using pupils own thoughts regarding their future, their Statement Objectives / Education Health Care Plan Outcomes and next curriculum stage, small step targets are set and discussed with the pupil and parents.
 In additional to this, a broader outcome is agreed and a Learning Level summer target established.